Dave Godin: Biography

 Born in Peckham, London, the son of a milkman, Dave Godin spent his early childhood in Peckham before bombing forced the family to move to Bexleyheath, Kent, where he won a scholarship to Dartford Grammar School.
-Godin began collecting American R&B records when at school, where he encouraged the younger Mick Jagger's interest in black American music.
+Godin began collecting American R&B records when at school, where he encouraged the seven-years younger Mick Jagger's interest in black American music.
 He said: "..It was at Dartford Grammar School that I met Mick Jagger and introduced him to black music, I'm ashamed to say.
 It's ironic that as a result of meeting me he's where he is today."
 Godin played a minor role in the early jam sessions out of which the Rolling Stones emerged, but resented Jagger for what he saw as the Stones' exploitation of black music.

 After working at an advertising agency, and as a hospital porter in place of National Service (he was a conscientious objector), Godin founded the Tamla Motown Appreciation Society, and in time was recruited by Berry Gordy to become Motown's consultant in the UK, setting up its distribution through EMI.
 At a recording of Ready Steady Go! in 1964, Jagger asked Godin to introduce him to Marvin Gaye.
 "I told him to fuck off and introduce himself", Godin recalled.

 In 1967 he founded Soul City, a record shop which in 1967 developed into a record label on which he released such then-obscure soul classics as "Go Now" by Bessie Banks, with colleague David Nathan and friend Robert Blackmore.
 It was in their shop that Godin coined the term 'northern soul', a description that he would popularise through his work as a music journalist.
 In a 2002 interview with Chris Hunt of Mojo, he explained that he had first come up with the term in 1968 as a sales reference to help staff in his shop differentiate the more modern funkier sounds from the smoother, Motown-influenced soul of a few years earlier: